-The new version of the playtest demo pdf has been updated to incorporate these changes.
+The new version of the game has been updated to incorporate these changes.
 It’s still a very rules-lite system that requires quite a bit of judgment calls on the part of players and GMs, but actions no longer hinge entirely upon the outcome of a single die roll.
 Borrowing a bit from multiple games I’ve encountered over the years (with a big nod to OneSevenDesign’s Lady Blackbird, the Ubiquity system from Hollow Earth Expedition, and Evil Hat’s FATE Accelerated) the new resolution mechanic involves building and managing dice pools that change over the course of play.

 I’ve also designed some play sheets to help keep track of character and setting details.
 They’re pretty simplistic at this point, but they get the job done.
-The latest version of the rulebook includes the sheets.

 If you want to have some music to put you in the right frame of mind as you’re waiting for the final game, check out the Weirdwood playlist I put together on Spotify.